diversen/simple-php-translation/README.md

 Inside the [test_app/](test_app/) directory, there is a small php app consisting of one PHP file: [test_app/index.php](test_app/index.php).
 There is also included javascript in this file.
-The javascript `Lang.translate` method calls can also be extracted and translated using google.
+The javascript `Lang.translate` method will also be extracted when using the `Extractor` class.

-The Javascript file [test_app/js/lang.js](test_app/js/lang.js) is doing the translation.
+The Javascript file [test_app/js/lang.js](test_app/js/lang.js) will do the translation.

 Start the app: